polygon-io/community/examples/rest/options-0-dte-covered-call/README.md

   - Install: `pipx install uv` or `pip install uv`
 - Polygon.io API key (**Must be on Options Advanced license type**)

-**Warning:** If you have not completed the legal agreements section in your Polygon account dashboard, the greeks portion of this demo might not work.

 ## Setup

 1. **Clone the repository**: